alguerocode/setup-reactor/CONTRIBUTING.md

 ## Setting Up the project locally

-- fist thing to contribute in this repo create fork
+- first thing to contribute in this repo create fork
 - git clone the repo `git clone https://github.com/alhashmicode/setup-reactor.git'
 - install all node packages and make you changes `npm install`
 - add your issue or create pull request to see you changes and add it in main branch
+- create nice readme files
 ## Submitting a Pull Request